tobyhogan/habit-tracker-landing-page/01_index.markdown

 permalink: /
 ---

-benefits of this habit tracker:

-- is good, and it can l
+Why this Habit Tracker?

+- Shows next weeks habits in a seamless table
+- Flexible, customizable and as simple or advanced as you want it to be
+- Open source